 When a Property Line Dispute Occurs

-Property line dispute lawsuits frequently happen each year.
+Property line dispute lawsuits frequently happen throughout New York.
 These can be a chore to deal with, especially if you have an extremely aggressive neighbor.
 The best way to settle a property line dispute is to know precisely where your property boundaries begin and end.

-With firm defined boundaries, these disputes can get resolved quickly, and you can prevent new ones from propping up.
+With firmly defined boundaries, these disputes can get resolved quickly.
+And by staking property lines, you can prevent new conflicts from arising in the future.

 When You Want to Buy or Sell Your Property